tel: +48 888 99 98 98

 Dust and powder from neodymium magnets are flammable.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
-Once crushed into fine powder or dust, this material becomes highly flammable.
+Avoid drilling or mechanical processing of neodymium magnets.
+If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Neodymium magnets produce intense magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also destroy devices like video players, televisions, CRT computer monitors.
-Do not forget to keep neodymium magnets at a safe distance from these electronic devices.
+Neodymium magnets produce strong magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
+They can also destroy videos, televisions, CRT computer monitors.
+Remember not to place neodymium magnets close to these electronic devices.

-Neodymium magnets can demagnetize at high temperatures.
+Neodymium magnets can become demagnetized at high temperatures.

 Although magnets are generally resilient, their ability to maintain their magnetic potency can be influenced by factors like the type of material used, the magnet's shape, and the intended purpose for which it is employed.

-Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
+There are neodymium magnets in every smartphone, for example, in the microphone and speakers.

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.